-Niels de Ruiter is an investment professional at Committed Capital, and a former independent consultant.
+Niels de Ruiter is an investment professional at Committed Capital, and a former independent freelance consultant.
 In this article, we explore Niels' adventurous and entrepreneurial experiences that have permeated his personal and professional life since his studies.

 Tell us something about yourself and your background

 I did a MSc. in Accounting & Control in Rotterdam.
 As a side-hustle I co-founded a wooden sunglasses business with friends.
 While demand was high, production presented challenges.
 It was my first entrepreneurial experience and planted a seed.
 After closing the company, I pursued a second master’s in Financial Law and I started an internship at Soestdijk Capital (predecessor of Committed Capital), which confirmed my affinity for the field of finance.